PioneersHub/conference/docs/guidelines/call-for-proposals.md

 # General Considerations

-Give concise instructions about the CfP with information what the event is looking for.
+We want to give the following instructions about the CfP with information what the event is looking for.

-Content related things to consider:
+Content related things we want to consider:
  - topics of interest
  - submission types (30-minute talks, 3-hour workshop, etc.)
  - levels of expertise (beginner, intermediate, advanced)

-Non-content related things to consider:
+Non-content related things we want to consider:
  - perks for accepted speakers (free ticket, travel reimbursement, etc.)
  - perks not to expected (no travel reimbursement, etc.) - _other conferences might offer this_
  - mentoring offers for first-time speakers